CardFinder has no impact on your credit score, no SIN required

 The other great aspect of this card is its flexibility: your rewards will never expire, and you’ll be able to redeem them for as little as one dollar at a time.

 - No annual fee

-- Welcome bonus: up to 5% cash back for the first three months
+- Welcome bonus - earn 5% cash back in your first 3 months

 - 3% cash back on groceries, 1% on recurring bills and subscriptions, 0.5% on everything else